 Namibia Trip Cancellation Insurance for International Travelers - FAQs

-Trip cancellation insurance can protect your finances if a portion of or your entire trip is inadvertently cancelled.
+Trip cancellation insurance can protect your finances if a portion of or your entire trip is inadvertently canceled.
 You’d receive reimbursement from the insurance company for your prepaid, non-refundable expenses if you have to cancel for a reason listed in your policy’s certificate wording.

 Why buy trip cancellation insurance for Namibia?

 A Namibia trip cancellation insurance plan can safeguard your expenses if your tour operators cancel the trip due to some unpredictable issues.

-There could be flight cancellations, or your hiking trip or adventure sports bookings could be cancelled.
+There could be flight cancellations, or your hiking trip or adventure sports bookings could be canceled.
 Although it would ruin your plans, you could be protected from a financial loss.

 What all is covered under trip cancellation insurance for Namibia?